Where to start?

 The preparation video becomes even more critical to mastering conducting these sorts of projects.
 The video files will always include a guide audio track, which is the best way for a conductor to memorize the tempi and synchronization of orchestra with screen.
 Practice and repetition are critical to getting the tempi “into your body”.
 In the case of a film like The Snowman that does not include timing indications in the score yet does have a digital clock on screen, writing additional timing cue points into your score is an excellent practice—creating an additional guide and helping you to ensure greater tempo accuracy throughout the performance of the piece.

-The Film Operator is your best friend!
+The Video Operator is your best friend!

-Each movie in concert comes with a film operator who runs everything on the technical side.
+Each movie in concert comes with a video/playback operator who runs everything on the technical side.
 Get to know this person as soon as possible and be very nice to them as they will be your most valuable lifeline in case of any issues.
 This person has more than likely run the film for dozens of other orchestras and is therefore very aware of any potential tricky spots and may be able to suggest tips to help navigate these sections (i.e. manually turning off the click on a particular cue with a very inconsistent click).

 Rehearsing a movie